-When Cardinals left fielder Matt Holliday recently launched a mammoth home run into the area of Busch Stadium III known as Big Mac Land, it naturally drew comparisons with the shots hit by former St. Louis slugger and current batting coach Mark McGwire.
+In 2012, when Cardinals left fielder Matt Holliday launched a mammoth home run into the area of Busch Stadium III known as Big Mac Land, it naturally drew comparisons with the shots hit by former St. Louis slugger Mark McGwire.

-On July 20, 2012, a Friday night, Holliday crushed a split-fingered fastball from Cubs starter Ryan Dempster that resulted in what Cardinals broadcaster Mike Shannon called “a king daddy” of a home run.
+On July 20, 2012, Holliday crushed a split-fingered fastball from Cubs starter Ryan Dempster that resulted in what Cardinals broadcaster Mike Shannon called “a king daddy” of a home run.
 Boxscore

 The towering third-inning solo shot near the Big Mac Land section in the upper reaches above left field was reported by several sources, including the St. Louis Post-Dispatch and MLB.com, to be 469 feet, making it the longest home run at Busch Stadium III since the ballpark opened in 2006.
 (ESPN calculated the distance at 438 feet.)

 “That was the longest one I’ve seen,” Cardinals manager Mike Matheny said to MLB.com.